tableau/connector-plugin-sdk/docs/tdvt.md

    ![]({{ site.baseurl }}/assets/tdvt_connection_2.png)

 1. Run `tdvt action --add_ds mydb`.
-Chose to generate the password file and pick the logical query config.
+Choose to generate the password file and pick the logical query config.
 This will create a mydb.ini file under /config and will modify your two TDS files to rename the connection and link them to the tds/mydb.password password file.

 1. Edit the generated tds/mydb.password file and enter the password for your connection.
 This can also be done manually.
 See [The Sample TDS Files](https://github.com/tableau/connector-plugin-sdk/tree/master/tdvt/samples/tds)